 Imagine having clothes to wear in bed.
 Different clothes to wear in the room.
 Even different clothes to wear out of the room.
 Did they cross-contaminate.
 Did you mix up putting them in the correct locations when you took them off?
 Take them off, get new ones!
 They will all have to be washed…separately.
 Yes, three small loads.
 It is the second time today you have washed them.
 It is noon.

 Imagine that process.
-You put on ‘outside the room house clothes’ to take down the laundry.
-You start the laundry and come back to your room.
-You left the door open, but it closed as you walked through.
-You have to use your foot to open it.
-You take these clothes off, go into the bathroom and wash your hands, and then change into your room clothes.
+You put on ‘outside the room house clothes’ to take down the laundry, you start the laundry and come back to your room, you left the door open, but it closed as you walked through, then you have to use your foot to open it, you take these clothes off, go into the bathroom and wash your hands, and then change into your room clothes.
 10 minutes later you now have to go into the bathroom.
 Why didn’t you go when you were in there??
 You take these clothes off.
 You are only in your underwear.
 That is what you wear in the bathroom.
 You wash your hands…. again.
-You go back to your room.
-You put on your room clothes again.
-You sit down and try to study.
-You keep asking yourself-did I get soap between my 4th and 5th fingers?
+You go back to your room, put on your room clothes again, sit down and try to study and then you keep asking yourself-did I get soap between my 4th and 5th fingers?
 Did you go both clockwise and counterclockwise in rubbing in the soap?
 You are not sure.
 You go back into the bathroom and repeat the entire process.
 This time the process was repeated 2 more times.
 That is about your average.
 Sometimes a time or two less.
 Most times a time or two more.
 The whole process took 1.5 hours.
 You used a lot of water…your parents have told you so.
 The water bill says so.
 The city has posted a note on your door to look for a water leak due to water usage.
 That aside, now you can finally set down and study.